navapbc/template-infra/docs/infra/set-up-infrastructure-tools.md

 ### Authenticate with AWS

-To use terraform with your AWS accounts, you must configure your AWS credentials.
+To use Terraform with your AWS accounts, you must configure your AWS credentials.
 There are multiple ways to authenticate with AWS, but we recommend the following process:

 1. Use the AWS CLI command `aws configure --profile <PROFILE_NAME>` to create a separate profile for each AWS account. `aws configure` will store your credentials in `~/.aws/credentials` (Linux & Mac) or `%USERPROFILE%\.aws\credentials` (Windows).
 For example, to create a profile named `my-aws-account`, run:
     ```bash